contivero/cstuff/cpuzzles/puzzle5.md

 	return 0;
 }
 ```
+Answer:
 Specifying the parameter list as `void` is the correct way of saying "no
 parameters" in C. Leaving it empty means variable arguments (i.e. the function
 can take any number of parameters of unknown type).
-*Always use void when the function takes no arguments so the compiler detect the error!*
+*Always use void when the function takes no arguments so the compiler can detect the error!*